Can moms be an expert on boys’ toys, or should dad take charge instead? I don’t know about you, but I want to be a cool mom.

 Your son can learn more about geometry, patterns, and cause and effect.
 Furthermore, they are resistant to mold and mildew, important for bath toys.

-With so many cool toys, your 4-year-old boy is spoiled with all the choices.
+With so many cool toys, your four year old boy is spoiled with all the choices.
 Whether you’re looking to boost his confidence or coordination, you’re sure to find a toy on this list to fit the bill.

 As much as I’d love to pick each of these as a favorite, I have to settle on the Boley mighty truck carrier.
 It serves as a lesson that we don’t always have to go all out for the best toy — sometimes less really is more.